 We define the conditional denoising learnable function as in Eq.~\eqref{eq:cond_denoise_funct}.

 where $M + S = N$.
 We set $M = N - 1$ and $S = 1$ for our experiments.
-Using $S > 1$ increases the efficiency, but also the task complexity because, in a single generative step, we generate $S$ samples.
+Using $S > 1$ increases the efficiency, but also the task complexity because, in a single generative step, we generate $S$ time series steps.
 We exploit the parametrization proposed in \cite{ho2020denoising} described in Eq.~\eqref{eq:mean_parametrization} to estimate the mean term.

 We do not rely on a fixed schedule as in \cite{ho2020denoising} regarding the variance term.
 Inspired by \cite{nichol2021improved}, we learn it as in Eq.~\eqref{eq:var_learning}.

 where $v$ is the neural network output, together with $\epsilon_{\theta}$.
 Nichol and Dhariwal \cite{nichol2021improved} found that this choice improves the negative log-likelihood, which we try to minimize.
 After computing $\boldsymbol{\epsilon}_t$ and $\boldsymbol{\sigma}_t$, we denoise $\mathbf{x}_{t-1}^g$ as in Eq~\eqref{eq:denoise}.